Top College Admissions Consultants

 What Services Does Deans of Admissions Provide?

-Deans of Admissions takes a family-office approach to college admissions consulting, working closely with both students and their families through a governance-oriented lens.
+Deans of Admissions takes a family-office approach to college admissions consulting, working closely with both students and their families through a long-term lens that considers student development for success in admissions and beyond.
 Students can begin as early as 8th grade, with programming structured across middle school and high school stages to build a competitive academic and extracurricular profile over time.
-The firm also supports transfer students and international applicants.
-Each engagement is fully tailored, with former senior admissions officers guiding families through every phase of the admissions process, including personal statement and supplemental essay editing, resume crafting, interview preparation, campus visit planning, and development office involvement planning.
+The firm also supports international, transfer, graduate, and professional degree applicants.
+Each engagement is fully tailored, with former senior admissions officers guiding families through every phase of the admissions process, including high school selection, course selection, profile building, college list building, strategy, passion project development, summer planning, personal statement and supplemental essay editing, resume crafting, interview preparation, campus visit planning, and development advising.

 • Middle School Counseling (8th Grade): Early academic and extracurricular planning designed to position students for competitive high school trajectories and long-term admissions readiness.

-• High School Counseling (9th–12th Grade): Multi-year guidance covering coursework selection, extracurricular strategy, passion projects, community involvement, and summer program planning.
+• High School Counseling (9th–12th Grade): Multi-year guidance covering coursework selection, extracurricular profile building, admissions strategy, passion projects, community involvement, summer program planning, and admissions writing.

-• International Student Counseling: Admissions guidance for international applicants, including credential positioning and cross-border application strategy.
+• International Student Counseling: Admissions guidance for international applicants, including credential positioning and cross-border application strategy for applicants applying to universities in the United States or United Kingdom.

-• Transfer Student Support: Strategic consulting for students seeking to transfer to more selective institutions.
+• Transfer Student Support: Strategic consulting for students seeking to transfer to selective institutions in the United States or United Kingdom.

 How Personalized Is Deans of Admissions' Advising Model?

 Deans of Admissions operates on a highly individualized, limited-capacity model.
-The firm accepts a small number of students each year and pairs each family with a former senior admissions executive who held decision-making authority at a highly selective university.
-Every advisor on the team previously created or administered the admissions frameworks used at institutions such as Harvard, Columbia, Princeton, Yale, Stanford, Oxford, Cambridge, and MIT, among others.
-Rather than following a standardized methodology, each engagement begins with a close assessment of the student's academic profile, family goals, and target institutions, from which the advisor builds a fully customized strategic roadmap.
-The firm's approach is best described as a high-touch, concierge-level service, with advisors working closely alongside both students and their families throughout every stage of the admissions process and beyond.
+The firm accepts a small number of students each year and pairs each family with a former senior admissions executive who held senior decision-making authority at a highly selective university.
+Every advisor on the team previously created or led the admissions frameworks used at institutions such as Harvard, Columbia, Princeton, Yale, Stanford, Oxford, Cambridge, and MIT, among others.
+Rather than following a standardized sequence, each engagement is tailored to meet the goals of each family advised by the firm.
+The firm's approach is a high-touch, concierge-level service, with advisors working closely alongside both students and their families throughout every stage of the admissions process and beyond.
 Deans of Admissions specializes in offering students direct access to the people who built the admissions systems at the world's most selective universities.

 What Is Deans of Admissions’ Success with Selective Schools?